Reference: Configuration Keys

 Tools

 • tools: A list of tool definitions that this interlocutor can use.
 The format of each object in the list depends on the tool type.
 See the Tools section for detailed configuration guides.
-All tools support a hooks array for tool_use_pre hooks scoped to that particular tool.
+All tools support a hooks array for tool hooks (commonly tool_use_pre and tool_use_post) scoped to that particular tool.

 Common tool keys